-The idea of data streams isn't new to the 802.1 Bridge standards; providing support for voice...etc.) streamed data (video, to multicast destination addresses dates back to the mid 90's, and was the driving force behind the development of GARP and GMRP (originally standardised in 802.1D:1998, now re-incarnated as MRP and MMRP in 802.1ak).
+The idea of data streams isn't new to the 802.1 Bridge standards; providing support for voice...etc.) streamed (video, multicast destination addresses dates back to the mid 90's, and was the driving force behind the development of GARP and GMRP (originally standardised in 802.1D:1998, now re-incarnated as MRP and MMRP 802.1ak).
 The only real difference, in terms of the starting assumptions stated in 1), between what we are looking at now and what we were looking at then, is the decision to associate bandwidth reservation information with a stream, and apply traffic shaping to it in the forwarding process accordingly.

 Hence, the first and most obvious simplification that can be made in SRP is simply to leverage the support for streams that already exists in our standards - namely, MMRP.
-It is there, and it can already be used, without modification, to create a subtree of the Spanning Tree that provides a forwarding path between a stream data source and any registered end stations; as can be seen later on, the detail of when a stream becomes "active", and making sure that this does not happen before the forwarding path is aware that this is a stream (and therefore, that it has to have a reservation associated with it) is something that can be handled by the data source and sink, coupled with correct specification of how the Bridges handle the forwarding path.
+It is there, and it can already be used, without modification, to create a subtree of the Spanning Tree that provides a forwarding might well be our conclusion that getting into what amounts to an Application layer protocol development isn't 802.1's job.
+Either way, that particular discussion hasn't (as far as I can tell) really taken place yet.

-1 The job of specifying those forwarding decisions is part of P802.1Qav; obviously there will be some level of interaction needed between these two projects to get it right.
+&lt;sup>1 The job of specifying those forwarding decisions is part of P802.1Qav; obviously there will be some level of interaction needed between these two projects to get it right.